devSolK/heathy-paissas-run-the-world/README.md

 I'm making this for my friend who keeps forgetting to take her daily medication.

+By sharing your goals with friends, you can keep yourself motivated!

 ---

 When a user inputs their desired time range, their goal, time zone, and a preferred emoji via `register` command, it is recorded on the board.